Dixboi/AI-Expert/README.md

 Applying AI models in the right situation

 ### ⚖️ Data and AI Ethics
-Ensures that the data and AI system is being used in a proper manner
+Ensures to be literate in the field of Data and AI, and to know how to manage them properly.

 ## CONTENTS
 This repo is divided into three parts: